 $31,575,000 Jury Verdict – Medical Malpractice Lawsuit Involving Metabolic Acidosis

-For over 30 years, the law firm of Fitzgerald & Fitzgerald has been committed to fighting for children with birth injuries, including those resulting from metabolic acidosis (acidemia).
+For over 40 years, The Fitzgerald Law Firms have been committed to fighting for children with birth injuries, including those resulting from metabolic acidosis (acidemia).
 In one case involving metabolic acidosis (acidemia), our client experienced respiratory distress after birth.
 After an initial observation of signs of metabolic acidosis and a gradual increase of the oxygen saturation level, no blood-gas analysis was performed for 9 hours.
-Fitzgerald & Fitzgerald argued that the failure to properly monitor our client’s blood-gas level and failure to diagnose the metabolic acidosis when the first signs of the condition were evident resulted in permanent brain damage, including cerebral palsy, spastic diplegia, severe mental retardation, and deficits of his fine motor skills and gross motor skills.
+The Fitzgerald Law Firm argued that the failure to properly monitor our client’s blood-gas level and failure to diagnose the metabolic acidosis when the first signs of the condition were evident resulted in permanent brain damage, including cerebral palsy, spastic diplegia, severe mental retardation, and deficits of his fine motor skills and gross motor skills.
 The jury awarded the child and mother $31,575,000.
-Read more about the$31,575,00 jury verdict for failure to diagnose metabolic acidosis.

 What is Metabolic Acidosis (Acidemia)?